 Open communication with your children about drinking and its consequences is essential.
 Letting your kids know the harmful effects alcohol has on the brain when drinking at a young age may prevent them from experimenting.
 Keep alcohol out of reach in the house, and if your child does get stuck in a situation where they drink alcohol, let them know they can always rely on you without judgment.

-If you or someone you know is suffering from substance abuse and looking for recovery assistance, the Wellspring Center of Prevention is here to help.
+If you or someone you know is suffering from substance misuse and looking for recovery assistance, the Wellspring Center of Prevention is here to help.
 We can assist you in finding a treatment facility through the Self Help Tool.

 Photo by Nicole Michalou